Filip-Rak/Computational_Geometry/README.md

 Unfortunately, quick information about implementation of this algorithm is simply not available on the internet.
 Granted sufficient time of course it can be figured out from research papers and so on.
 However, in the circumstances of the time, at best I had 2 days to make it work - in the middle of the week during classes.
-Despite that, I have managed to spend about 30 hours within these two days on conding that thing (I used WakaTime, so the number should be rather accurate)
+Despite that, I have managed to spend about 30 hours within these two days on condig that thing (I used WakaTime, so the number should be rather accurate)
-The procces of meshing was visualized once again using the system which originated from the very first project.
+The process of meshing was visualized once again using the system which originated from the very first project.

 Visualization was not by requirement but rather as tool to help with coding.
-Speed differences are only for it's purpouse.
+Speed differences are only for its purpose.

 <p align="center">
   <table>